 Both toast and regular bread are great sources of oats, vitamins, and minerals.
 Plus, bread is soft enough for babies to chew.

 Once your baby starts developing some teeth, they’d be able to start biting down on the bread.

 If you want to add more flavor to the bread, you can spread some peanut butter or jam on top.
 It’s up to you!

-Tofu is a GREAT source of protein!
-It’s also one of the best first finger foods for baby because of its texture.
+Tofu is a GREAT plant-based and nutrient-rich source of protein!
+It’s also one of the best first finger foods for babies because of its texture.

 If your baby isn’t used to chewing foods and can’t eat solids yet, you might want to opt for silken tofu.
 It breaks apart so easily!